bilgino/angularforddd/README.md

 This is similar to **Domain Modules** where we mark the boundaries based on features.
 Applying the bounded context pattern to domain modules allows us to structure modules in a domain-driven approach.
 A bounded context should consist of at least one aggregate and may consist of several aggregates.
 An important consideration for Angular applications is that the client- or server-side bounded context should integrate a RESTful interface, because the Angular router engine complies with the navigational behaviour of hypermedia APIs.
-A bounded context may be coupled to the entry point (root URL) matching the HATEOAS practices: `/BoundedContextA/*API`; `/BoundedContextB/*API`.
+A bounded context can be coupled to the root URL (entry point) matching HATEOAS practices: `/BoundedContextA/*API`; `/BoundedContextB/*API`.
 A bounded context can be assigned either to an entire page or to page segments.

 Interaction between the bounded context pattern and domain modules: